wessamsw/Blackjack/README.md

 # Blackjack
 A blackjack game coded with Java.
-The bets are not included in the code
+The bets are not included in the code with a simple interface.